 44. Formal Updo for Long Hair

 Look no further if you are looking for the perfect hairstyle for a formal event.
-Updos are great for all occasions; they can look casual or sophisticated depending on how you style them.
-When creating a formal look, you want to ensure your hair is kept neat, and there should be no loose strands.
+Updos are great for all occasions; they can look casual or sophisticated, depending on how you style them.
+When creating a formal look, you want to keep your hair neat, and there should be no loose strands.
 This will help you achieve a neat and polished finish.
 Long hair is ideal for updos because you have versatility with the looks you choose, and adding large, defined curls to the hair can be incredibly glamorous.
 Complement the look with a statement necklace to draw attention to the neck and décolleté.

 45. Quick Natural Hair Updos